 The combination of the heavy duty metal frame and powerful and high-speed motor makes it a capable machine for lightweight leather projects.

-The machine has automatic threading feature which makes the task of threading the needles a breeze.
-It is easy to create buttonholes for your projects using the one-step buttonhole.
+The machine has automatic threading feature which makes the task of threading the needles a breeze, and creating buttonholes for your projects using the one-step buttonhole is easy.

 #5 Singer S18 Studio

 The S18 is not a specialty leather sewing machine but an all-around high-performance sewing and quilting machine that is also great for sewing leather.
 This mid-priced Singer machine packs a ton of features for those looking for a computerized sewing machine that is good at sewing through heavy materials such as upholstery, denim, and leather.

 It comes with an LCD screen that helps you select from over 400 in-built stitches and also comes with a lot of button controlled functions.
 The automatic needle threader, automatic thread cutter, and the knee presser foot lifter all add time-saving functionality to this machine.

 The easy drop-in bobbin loading technology makes it very easy load the bobbin.
 The bobbin cover is transparent so you can quickly tell when you are running out of bobbin thread.
 The generous workspace can be increased with the use of the extension table when working on large quilting projects.

 The free arm allows you to make excellent free motion quilting.

 But you want to know how it performs when sewing leather right?
 The truth is this sewing machine does an excellent job with leather and other thick fabric.
 You can comfortably sew through several layers of some of the toughest fabrics out there.
 The walking foot, thread tension adjuster, presser foot pressure adjuster and speed adjuster all combine to make it an excellent choice for sewing thick fabrics and leather.

 And there is a ton of features which we have listed in the table above.